Skip to content

 Avian Influenza (“Avian flu”) – What You Need to Know

-The Avian Influenza (“bird flu” or “H5N1”) virus infects domestic poultry and wild birds such as geese, ducks, and shore birds.
+The Avian Influenza (“bird flu” or “H5N1”) virus infects domestic poultry and wild birds worldwide.
+Infection among mammals has also been identified.
 “Bird flu” season follows the migratory pattern of wild birds.
-In past years we have had several reports of Avian Influenza in wild and commercial poultry settings across Ontario, including one goose in our area.
+Avian influenza has been found in wild and commercial poultry settings across Ontario, including in the Leeds, Grenville and Lanark area.
 The Province of Ontario works with local, other provincial, federal, and international authorities to monitor and respond to situations as they arise.
+Currently the virus does not easily cross from birds to humans.

 Please call Canadian Cooperative Wildlife Health Centre at 1-800-567-2033 to report the finding of sick or dead wild birds or use their new online reporting tool found here.